THE DESIGN JOURNEY IS THE ROADMAP FOR DEVELOPING VISION AND IDEAS, OPPORTUNITIES AND CONSTRAINTS INTO DETAILED PLANS

 Preparation of Formal Development Brief

-At this stage of the process the Stadium for Bath consultant team, in liaison with the key stakeholders and BANES, will prepare a draft Development Brief as set out in policy SB2 of the Placemaking Plan.
-Consultation responses will be reported to BANES Development Management Committee as part of the formal feedback on the document.
+Stadium for Bath’s consultant team, in liaison with the key stakeholders and B&NES, has prepared a draft Development Brief as set out in policy SB2 of the Placemaking Plan.
+Consultation responses have been reported to B&NES Development Management Committee as part of the formal feedback on the document.

 The purpose of the Development Brief is to complement the planning policy framework and provide more detail and clarification on key issues as well as guidance on development parameters.
-It will clearly articulate the environmental and historic context of the site, informed by Bath’s Design Values and the attributes of World Heritage Site.
-It will be a key document for the Stadium for Bath consultant team in formulating their proposals.
+It clearly articulates the environmental and historic context of the site, informed by Bath’s Design Values and the attributes of World Heritage Site.

 Environmental Impact Baseline Studies/Surveys